ttnghia/ParticleSampler/README.md

 ### Brief Usage

+Upon start up, a list of scene files stored in folder `Scenes` is loaded into the combobox `Scene` at top-right corner.
+Navigate through them, a scene is loaded and paticles are generate.

+**Keyboard shortcuts**:
+* `PageDown/PageUp`: change to next/previous scene.
+* `F5`: reload scene.
+* `Spacing`: start/stop relaxation.
+* `C`: reset camera.
+* `X`: clip view.
+* `Left/Right/Up/Down arrow keys`: move object by the corresponding directions.

-The scene (including object type, transformation, particle sampling parameters etc.) is specified in a json file, which need to be put in the *Scene* folder.
+The scene description (including object type, transformation, particle sampling parameters etc.) is specified in a json file, which need to be put in the `Scene` folder.
 The scene syntax is very easy to infer from the provided examples.

 As particle relaxation is very similar to a regular SPH-based fluid simulation, parameters need to be cranked up.
 A good practice is to run relaxation with default parameters (CFL factor `0.1` and max `100` iterations) firstly, then reduce the CFL factor to `0.01` and run for another `100` iterations, or until converged.
+SPH parameters are rarely needed to be turned.

 **Relaxation parameters**:
 * `Max. iters`: number of relaxation iterations.
 * `Check frequency`: only check for distance between particles after a given number of iteration (frequency).
 * `Intersection threshold`: the relaxation is considered as converged (and will be stopped) when the minimum distance between particles over particles radius is larger than this threshold.
-* `Initial jitter`: before running relaxation, disturb the particles by a random distance sampled from [0, initial_jitter] time particle radius.
+* `Initial jitter`: before running relaxation, disturb the particles by a random distance sampled from [0, initial_jitter] multiplying with particle radius.

 **SPH parameters**:
 * `CFL factor`: control the moving speed of particles each time step (CFL factor `1.0` means allowing the particles to move at max by one particle radius each time step).